Wapping dispute: End of strike

 News International's strategy in Wapping had strong government support, and enjoyed almost full production and distribution capabilities and a complement of leading journalists.
 The company was therefore content to allow the dispute to run its course.
 With thousands of workers having gone for over a year without jobs or pay, the strike eventually collapsed on 5 February 1987.

 With the restrictive trade union practices associated with the traditional Fleet Street publishing empires removed, the trade union movement in Britain was irrevocably changed.
 The actions of News International and Rupert Murdoch, together with the EETPU and the police were criticised – in particular the policing methods that were employed.
 People in Wapping were largely viewed by the police as sympathetic to the strikers, and were frequently denied access to their own streets and homes.
-The strike also coincided with the redevelopment of the Docklands, of which Wapping is a part, and saw the end of the traditional association of the area with the Labour Movement.
+The strike also coincided with the redevelopment of the Docklands, of which Wapping is a part, and saw the end of the traditional association of the area with the labour movement.

 By 1988, nearly all the national newspapers had abandoned Fleet Street to relocate in the Docklands, and had begun to change their printing practices to those being employed by News International.
+In 2016 the Dundee-based Sunday Post closed the last remaining Fleet Street newspaper office.